akinolawilson/Foreign-Exchange-Rate-Predicition/README.md

 ### Further Development and Reading
 ________________________________________________________________________________________________________________________________________
-A review of the project in terms of code style and further improvements on models can be found at my <a href="https://www.researchgate.net/publication/338435971_Machine_Learning_Foreign_Exchange_Rate_Prediction">ResearchGate</a> account.
+A formal review of the project in terms of code style and further improvements on the models can be found at my <a href="https://www.researchgate.net/publication/338435971_Machine_Learning_Foreign_Exchange_Rate_Prediction">ResearchGate</a> account.